bcgsc/biobloom/README.md

 By default `-e` will only count a read if both reads match a filter.
 If you want only it to count situations where only one read matches the filter then the `-i` (`--inclusive`) option can also be used.

 These are general use cases you can use to run the program, but it is possible to customize many aspects of your filter that can drastically change performance depending on your needs.
-See section 5 for advanced options.
+See [section 6](#6) for advanced options.
 You can also using the `-h` command for a listing on the options.

 <a name="4"></a>
 4. Program Output